Finance glossary

 TaxesCanada Revenue Agency.
 The federal tax authority that collects income tax and administers benefits.

-Example: You file taxes with the CRA and receive a Notice of Assessment.
+Example: Example: You file taxes with the CRA and receive a Notice of Assessment.

 SIN